 In recent years, our students have published papers in journals such as The Journal of Philosophy, Philosophical Studies, Philosophical Quarterly, Analysis, British Journal for the History of Philosophy, and Philosophy of Science.
 Graduate students receive special funding for travel, to present their research at conferences such as the American and Canadian Philosophical Association Meetings, the Joint Session meetings in the United Kingdom, and specialized workshops and conferences in a great variety of areas of philosophy.

 Located in the heart of the cosmopolitan city of Toronto, the Philosophy Department is housed in a newly renovated Art Deco Building (the Jackman Humanities Institute), with lounge and study space for students.
 Every graduate student we admit is guaranteed financial support for the prescribed duration of the program.
 This support fully covers tuition, fees and health insurance, and also includes funds for living expenses.
-See our graduate recruitment poster for 2021,or watch three of our current graduate students, Jack Beaulieu, Alexandra Gustafson, and Zain Raza, talk about their experiences.
+See our graduate recruitment poster or watch three of our current graduate students, Jack Beaulieu, Alexandra Gustafson, and Zain Raza, talk about their experiences.